-Natural Retinoids.
-In over the counter products, such as retinol and retinaldehyde, the conversion process to retinoic acid requires a more enzymatic processes, yielding a gradual and more time released form.
+In over the counter products, such as retinol and retinaldehyde, the conversion process to retinoic acid requires more enzymatic conversion steps, yielding a gradual and more time released form.
 This takes more time to see results but lessens irritation to the skin, especially sensitive skin types seeking results without the added irritation.

-Retinol.
-A gentle and effective form of Vitamin A that is kinder to skin types than prescription retinoids.
-A gradual conversion/enzymatic processes of retinol to retinoic acid makes this form of Vitamin A less irritating and overwhelming to the skin, which preventing the irritations that can occur with prescriptions.
+Retinols are a gentle and effective form of Vitamin A that is kinder to skin types than prescription retinoids.
+A gradual conversion/enzymatic process of retinol to retinoic acid makes this form of Vitamin A less irritating and overwhelming to the skin, which preventing the irritations that can occur with prescriptions.